-Let us point out that a computation of all homotopy groups $\pi_i(\mathcal{G}_{nk}(H))$ can be found in \cite[Section 2]{Abbondandolo}.\\ The following lemma is essentially well known (e.g., cf. \cite[Appendix A]{BoossZhu}), but we are not aware of a proof in the literature, and so we include it here for the sake of completeness.
-However, the reader may compare it with a related assertion on Banach bundles, which can be found e.g. in \cite{BanachBundles} (cf. also \cite{IndBundIch}), and on which our argument is based.
+The following lemma is essentially well known (cf. e.g. \cite[Appendix A]{BoossZhu}), but as we are not aware of a proof in the literature, we include it here for the sake of completeness.
+The reader may compare it with a related assertion on Banach bundles, which can be found e.g. in \cite{BanachBundles} and also \cite{IndBundIch}, and on which our argument is based.